PoP-PoPAPI/api/README.md

 For the **REST-compatible API**, add parameter `datastructure=rest` to the endpoint URL.

-For the **GraphQL-compatible API**, add parameter `datastructure=graphql` to the endpoint URL, and parameter `fields` with the fields to retrieve (using a [custom dot notation](https://github.com/leoloso/PoP#defining-what-data-to-fetch-through-fields)) from the list of fields defined below.
+For the **GraphQL-compatible API**, add parameter `datastructure=graphql` to the endpoint URL, and parameter `query` with the fields to retrieve (using a [custom dot notation](https://github.com/leoloso/PoP#defining-what-data-to-fetch-through-fields)) from the list of fields defined below.
 In addition, a field may have [arguments](https://github.com/leoloso/PoP#field-arguments) to modify its results.

-For the **PoP native API**, add parameter `fields` to the endpoint URL, similar to GraphQL.
+For the **PoP native API**, add parameter `query` to the endpoint URL, similar to GraphQL.

 ----